 Now, for each of the entries in your inventory, identify which of your values this is butting up against.
 (If you don't know your values yet, it's time to have a crack.
 Read this article, or try this online test as a start.)

 The most common value violations are the most important ones to solve.
-Those things keep that gnawing feeling in your gut and make it hard for you to bring your best to the things you care about.
+They keep that gnawing feeling in your gut and make it hard for you to give your best to the things you care about.

 Step 3: Convert your 'should's